trimstray/nginx-admins-handbook/README.md

 Ok, so look at following short explanation about proxy directives (for more information about valid header values please see [this](#beginner-always-pass-host-x-real-ip-and-x-forwarded-stack-headers-to-the-backend) rule):

 - `proxy_http_version` - defines the HTTP protocol version for proxying, by default it it set to 1.0.
-For Websockets and keepalive connections you need to use the version 1.1
+For Websockets and keepalive connections you need to use the version 1.1:

   ```bash
   proxy_http_version  1.1;
   ```

-- `proxy_cache_bypass` - sets conditions under which the response will not be taken from a cache
+- `proxy_cache_bypass` - sets conditions under which the response will not be taken from a cache:

   ```bash
   proxy_cache_bypass  $http_upgrade;
   ```

-- `proxy_intercept_errors` - means that any response with HTTP code 300 or greater is handled by the `error_page` directive and ensures that if the proxied backend returns an error status, NGINX will be the one showing the error page (overrides the error page on the backend side)
+- `proxy_intercept_errors` - means that any response with HTTP code 300 or greater is handled by the `error_page` directive and ensures that if the proxied backend returns an error status, NGINX will be the one showing the error page (overrides the error page on the backend side):

   ```bash
   proxy_intercept_errors on;